Bayesian learning of Causal Structure and Mechanisms with GFlowNets and Variational Bayes: Background

 We study causal models described by a triple $(G, f, \sigma^{2})$, where $G$ is the causal graph, $f$ represents the mechanisms between child-parent pairs, i.e., how a set of parent nodes influence a child node and $\sigma^{2}$ is the noise associated with each random variable in the graph.
 Assuming the Markov condition, the likelihood can therefore be factorized according to the following DAG formulation:

-where $K$ is the number of nodes in the graph, $N$ is the number of independent samples from the causal model, and $\mathrm{Pa}_{G}(X_{k})$ are the parents of $X_{k}$ in the graph $G$. $\theta$ represents the parameters of the cause-effect mechanism, which we will call \emph{mechanism parameters}.
-If we assume that the model has linear mechanisms with Gaussian noise (often called a linear-Gaussian model), then the mechanim parameters $\theta$ correspond to a matrix of \emph{edge weights} $\theta_{ik}$ representing the strength of the connection between a parent $X_{i}$ and a child $X_{k}$, through the following functional relation:
+where $K$ is the number of nodes in the graph, $N$ is the number of independent samples from the causal model, $\mathrm{Pa}_{G}(X_{k})$ are the parents of $X_{k}$ in the graph $G$, and $\theta$ represents the parameters of the cause-effect mechanism, which we will call \emph{mechanism parameters}.
+If we assume that the model has linear mechanisms with Gaussian noise (often called a linear Gaussian model), then the mechanism parameters $\theta$ correspond to a matrix of \emph{edge weights} $\theta_{ik}$ representing the strength of the connection between a parent $X_{i}$ and a child $X_{k}$, through the following functional relation:

 It is well-known in causal modelling that a causal graph can in general only be identified up to its Markov equivalence class (MEC) given just observational data \citep{DBLP:journals/corr/abs-1304-1108}.
 By introducing appropriate and enough interventional data, it is possible to narrow down the ambiguity to a single graph within a MEC.
 Given a dataset of observations $\mathcal{D}$, our goal in this paper is to model the joint posterior distribution $P(G, \theta \mid \mathcal{D})$ over graph structures $G$ and mechanism parameters $\theta$.
+Note that in this method, we assume the variances $\sigma^{2}$ are the same across all nodes.